 What is the MMR Immunization Hold?

-All newly admitted students born after Dec.
-31, 1956 must provide proof of measles/rubella immunity to the ASU Health Center located on the first floor of the College of Nursing & Healthcare Innovation Building, 500 N. 3rd St., Suite 155, Phoenix, AZ 85004.
+All newly admitted students born after Jan.
+1, 1957 must provide proof of measles/rubella immunity to the ASU Health Center located on the first floor of the Edson College of Nursing and Healthcare Innovation Building, 500 N. 3rd St., Suite 155, Phoenix, AZ 85004.
 Students typically cannot register for classes with a MMR Immunization hold.
-For more information visit https://eoss.asu.edu/health/services/immunization.
+Learn more about Immunization Hold.